-"What was her name again, Anna?
-Jordan?" he thought, as he opened the door wide and leaned on the door frame.
-A woman with olive skin and vivid green eyes stood in front of him.
+Once he locked eyes with the person in the doorway, however, he found himself pleasantly surprised.
+Arms crossed he leant on the door frame, staring at the woman with olive skin and vivid green eyes standing on his doorstep.
 Her dark curly hair was tied back in a low ponytail, a small triangular hat perched her head.
-Straightening her navy blue skirt, she turned an icy glare onto Melthore.
+Straightening her navy blue skirt, she turned a cold glare onto Melthore.

 "Good morning.
 I'm here for a Mr. Melthore Aerovl?
-I received a call informing me that a child might be living here in very unsuitable circumstances.
-Are you him?" she said, revealing a slight European accent in her voice, ever so faint.
+I received multiple calls yesterday evening informing me that a child might be living here in very unsuitable circumstances.
+Are you him?" she asked, revealing a slight European accent in her voice, ever so faint.

-"Hmm, I'd tap that," Melthore thought, dirty images filling his mind as he rubbed the stubble that came with not shaving.
-"Wait, she's here for Claire?"He suddenly realized.
+I'd tap that, Melthore thought, dirty images filling his mind as he rubbed the stubble that came with not shaving.

-So much for his lovely morning with the red-headed hippie.
+So much for his lovely morning with his lusty lover.

 "What the hell?
-You have no right to come into my house and accuse me of...this...NONSENSE!
-Keeping a child away from everything?
+You have no right to come into my house and accuse me of...this...nonsense!
+Keeping a child locked away?
 And even if I am it isn't your fucking problem, woman!"

 "It is my problem Mr. Aerovl.
 I'm head Social Worker from the Swan Valley Support Services.
 We deal with children being mistreated, abused, or hurt in any way.
-I'm here to take Miss Claire away from this household, despite what you say."
-The social worker said, scowling at the topless, bearded man glowering at her.
+I'm here to take your child away from this household, despite what you say, and don't try that "I have no child" nonsense again.
+We have you on file, sir," The social worker said, scowling at the topless, scruffy man glowering at her.

 I promise it'll all get better...

-With her mother's words dancing in her head, she gathered a bunch of boxes and glanced out of the small window to see the blue van of the SVSS parked outside.
-Smiling for the first time in what seemed like a century, she ran to her closet and got dressed, straining her ears for any continued conversation.
+With her mother's words dancing in her head, she gathered a bunch of boxes and glanced out of the small window to see a blue van parked outside.
+A blue van had taken her away from the sick city and had brought her here.
+If it was back outside, it meant that they wanted to take her away once again.

-"If you do not oblige, sir, I shall be forced to call the authorities on you."
+"Sir, if you do not oblige I'll be forced to call the authorities on you."